ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

           replicas: 1                    # The number of worker nodes in this MachineDeployment
 ```

-The Cluster definition above defines some of the fundamental characteristics of our Cluster - it's name, the version of Kubernetes to install, the number of nodes in the control plane, the number and type of worker nodes, as well as some details about networking.
+The Cluster specification above defines some of the fundamental characteristics of our Cluster - its name, the version of Kubernetes to install, the number of nodes in the control plane, the number and type of worker nodes, as well as some details about networking.

 Time to create the Cluster!
-It's as simple as:
+It's as simple as using the yaml spec we've prepared:

 ```bash
 kubectl apply -f yamls/clusters/docker-cluster-one.yaml